kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 QUIC packet headers are not used.

-For exchanging the Transport Parameters, a new frame called TRANSPORT_PARAMETERS frame is defined.
+For exchanging the Transport Parameters, a new frame called QSS_TRANSPORT_PARAMETERS frame is defined.

 # QUIC Frames